core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

              1c 00 01 00 01 37 49 00 10 20 01 0d b8 00 01 00 [binary]
              00 00 01 00 02 00 03 00 04

-The successful response to a POST request just uses a different response code:
+A successful response to a POST request uses a different response code:

     2.03 Created
     Content-Format: application/dns-message